Amitabh Mitra: Rape crisis centres

-As a surgeon
+As head of the centre, Mitra oversaw work ranging from medical examinations and forensic evidence collection to expert testimony during trials.
+He was also given the rank of Colonel in the South African Police Service.

+Mitra said his evidence and court testimony helped secure convictions in approximately 2,800 rape cases.
+A number of the convicts were sentenced to life imprisonment or consecutive life terms.
+"South Africa does not have the death penalty, and its courts can impose lengthy or multiple life sentences in particularly serious cases.
+In such cases, the possibility of parole may be severely restricted," Dr Mitra said.

+Trauma surgery

 Mitra's work in trauma surgery took him to Bhutan, where he worked at high-altitude hospitals of Chukha, Tsimalakha, Chimakothi and Thimphu under severe conditions.
 During these times he wrote poems about Bhutan, some of which were translated into French.
 He wrote about his adventures in his search for the utopian Shangri La.

 Khushwant Singh, the former editor of The Illustrated Weekly of India visited him to his hospital in Bhutan and wrote about him in his weekly columns, "With Malice Towards One and All" in the Times of India during the 1980s.
 Mitra later went to Arunachal Pradesh, where he joined as an orthopaedic surgeon at Along.

-He joined as an orthopaedic surgeon at Bulawayo, Zimbabwe, in 1993.
+In 1993 he became an orthopaedic surgeon at Bulawayo, Zimbabwe.
 He lived in Bulawayo's Mzilikazi township and narrated his experiences during the time of political turmoil.

+HIV/Aids

+In June 2026 Mitra wrote a column in the Daily Dispatch about his work with HIV/AIDS, and how new medicines such as the now freely-available Lenacapavir, are helping to cure or help people living with the disease.
+He writes that giving prophylactic anti-viral drugs to rape survivors in the Thuthuzela centres is not enough, for "medicines cannot alone fix the job; socioeconomic realities, persistent stigma and the urgent need for curative research must remain central to our response...We must use every available measure, prevention, treatment and human compassion to protect lives and restore human dignity".

+Sports medicine

-His close interest in Sports Medicine have assisted boxers in Mdantsane.
-Mdantsane, the second biggest black township is known for producing world boxing champions.
-Among them is Zolani Tete who held the WBO Bantamweight title from 2017 to 2019.
-Mitra is the Medical Advisor and Surgeon to Zolani Tete and gave him the medical clearance needed to fight the Commonwealth Championship in UK March 2022.
+Mitra's close interest in sports medicine has assisted boxers in Mdantsane, a black township known for producing world boxing champions.
+Mitra was medical advisor and surgeon to Zolani Tete and gave him the medical clearance needed to fight the Commonwealth Championship in UK March 2022.

-As an artist
+Art and poetry

-His present art is about the black township of Mdantsane, where he works at the Cecilia Makiwane Hospital.
+Mitra's art is often focused on Mdantsane; where he works at the Cecilia Makiwane Hospital.
 Mdantsane Breathing is his book on the art and poetry of Mdantsane.